tamimp/SaveASmile/README.md

 Backup and Restore
 Feature: Implement backup and restore functionality for user memories.
 Benefit: Ensures that users can recover their memories in case of data loss.

+## To run:

+Go ahead and download the main folder.
+Once you have it, unzip it.
+Drag in "express-server" and "react-client" folders into your code editor (I use VS code, for example).
+For back end:  In the terminal for react-client, type in: "npm install", hit enter, then "npm start" and hit enter again.
+For front end: In the terminal for express-server, type in: "npm install", hit enter, then "npm run dev" and hit enter again.
+Follow the local host link!